-So, what are the tax benefits?
-As mentioned previously, using an HRA allows the C-Corp owner to take advantage of tax benefits for him or herself, their family, the business, and any W2 employees.
+So, what are the tax benefits of an HRA?
+As mentioned previously, using an HRA allows the C-Corp owner to take advantage of tax benefits for themselves, their family, the business, and any W-2 employees.

 1. Reimbursements Received are Tax-Free: Health insurance and medical expenses paid by an HRA that meet certain requirements are not taxable to the employees.
 The basic requirements are that 1) the HRA must be funded solely by the employer and 2) only substantiated medical expenses be reimbursed.
 An HRA does not qualify for exclusion of benefits from income tax if an employee has the option of receiving cash or some other taxable or non-taxable benefit other than the reimbursement of eligible medical care expenses.

 Qualified medical expenses are those specified in the required HRA plan documents, and are generally those that would qualify for the itemized deduction for medical and dental expenses on Schedule A of Form 1040.
 These expenses are outlined in IRS Publication 502.